-Our company values are a framework for the behaviour that we expect from people in the company.
+Our company values and behaviour framework are a framework for the behaviour that we expect from people in the company.
 While they may still be in draft form, you still may find it useful to refer to them at times as they can anchor and give backing to your feedback.
-The draft list is here.
 Examples of feedback that might refer to company values:

 - Siobhan DMs me about work-related things that don’t necessarily need to be private – work in the open, welcome discussion